apakrash/packet-generation-tools/07-Reconn-the-network-3-arp-ping.md

 `nping`/`nmap` is a popular tool being used for achieving the same functionality.

 ### Terminal 1
-On one terminal, run the tcpdump:
+On one terminal, run tcpdump:

 ```
 tcpdump -nn -s0  net 1.1.1.0/24